Son of a Witch: Plot

 After Candle hears Liir's story, the two run away together and settle in a deserted farmhouse, which Candle names "Apple Press Farm."
 Liir goes to the Conference of the Birds, where he learns that the Birds are under attack.
 The new Emperor of Oz is afraid of the Birds' power to spread news throughout the land and has sent the dragons to attack them.
 Liir agrees to help the Conference destroy the dragons and recover the broom.

 Returning to Apple Press Farm, Candle tells Liir she is pregnant, explaining that she had raped him while he was unconscious.
-Liir meets with his old military friend Trism bon Cavalish, whom he discovers is responsible for training the dragons to perform their murderous missions.
-Liir convinces Trism to help him kill the dragons by poisoning their food.
-They recover Elphaba's broom and cloak and flee the City.
+Liir then decides to run off back to the Emerald City, wherein he meets Trism once again.
+They converse at a bar where Liir finds out that the Emperor is his own uncle, Shell.
+With the help of Liir, Trism kills the dragons and are forced to flee together.

 During their flight, Liir and Trism briefly become lovers during their stay at an Inn.
 They end up at the Cloister of Saint Glinda, where the Home Guard besiege them.
 The mauntery is spared from attack because Glinda is staying there on retreat.
 With her help, they come up with a plan for the pair's escape: Liir will fly away on his broom, while Trism will leave with Glinda, disguised as her servant.
 Liir flies about Oz, collecting and training a huge flock of Birds, which he leads to the Emerald City.
 Over the City, they fly in formation as a huge representation of the Witch.

 When returning home, he is greeted by the Scrow, as well as Candle.
 Whilst he is there, he and Candle grant Princess Nastoya's wish by returning her to her Elephant form before she dies, and Liir leaves again to carry Princess Nastoya's bones back to the Vinkus.
-Before returning, it dawns on Liir that the "ELPHABA LIVES!" graffiti he has seen in the Emerald City is in Nor's handwriting.
+Before returning, it dawns on Liir that the "ELPHABA LIVES!" graffiti he has seen in the Emerald City earlier in the book is in Nor's handwriting.
 When he arrives at Apple Press Farm, Candle is gone, but he finds wrapped in Elphaba's cloak a newborn baby whom he initially thinks is dead but revives under his care.
 Holding the baby up to the rain to wash away the birth blood, she "cleans up green."